Adil Ray: Charity and campaigns

 Ray is involved in several charities and foundations: he is an ambassador for the Aston Villa Foundation, a registered charity that delivers the community and charity work of Aston Villa Football Club; a patron of Acorns Children's Hospice, a registered charity offering a network of palliative care and support to life-limited and life-threatened children and their families across the West Midlands region and part of South West England; and an ambassador for Pancreatic Cancer UK.

-During the COVID-19 pandemic, Adil Ray spearheaded a campaign to encourage BAME groups across the UK to take the coronavirus vaccine.
-He created a series of video messages featuring famous persons and personalities from the Black Asian and Minority Ethnic groups, including Romesh Ranganathan, Meera Syal, David Olusoga, Moeen Ali, Beverly Knight, Denise Lewis, Sadiq Khan, Baroness Warsi and others.
-The videos, which aimed to inform and dispel false myths about the vaccine, were broadcast simultaneously across major terrestrial channels ITV, Channel 4, Channel 5, and Sky.
+During the COVID-19 pandemic, Ray spearheaded a campaign to encourage BAME groups across the UK to take the coronavirus vaccine.
+He created a series of video messages featuring famous persons and personalities from the Black Asian and Minority Ethnic groups, including Romesh Ranganathan, Meera Syal, David Olusoga, Moeen Ali, Beverley Knight, Denise Lewis, Sadiq Khan, Baroness Warsi and others.
+The videos, which aimed to inform and dispel false myths about the vaccine, were broadcast simultaneously across major terrestrial channels ITV, Channel 4, Channel 5 and Sky.